fregante/ghat/readme.md

     $ ghat <source> [options]

   Options
-    --exclude        Any part of the YAML file to be removed (can be repeated) specified as a dot.notation.path -v, --version    Displays current version
+    --exclude        Any part of the YAML file to be removed (can be repeated) --set            Value to add (can be repeated).
+The value is interpreted as YAML/JSON.
+Writing JSON on the CLI is tricky, so you might want to wrap the whole flag value
+    -v, --version    Displays current version
     -h, --help       Displays this message

   Examples
     $ ghat fregante/ghatemplates/node
     $ ghat fregante/ghatemplates/node --exclude jobs.Build --exclude jobs.Test
+    $ ghat fregante/ghatemplates/node --set on=push
+    $ ghat fregante/ghatemplates/node --set 'jobs.Test.container=node:12.15'
+    $ ghat fregante/ghatemplates/node-multi --set jobs.build.strategy.matrix.node-version=\[8.x,10.x\]
     $ ghat fregante/ghatemplates/node/build.yml
 ```